 Sarcoidosis is an inflammatory disease of unknown causes that affects multiple organs in the body.
 It occurs in patients around the world and is highly prevalent in Detroit and Michigan.
-It is characterized by abnormal masses or nodules – granuloma formations – in various organs, including lungs and lymph glands, brains and heart.
-Sarcoidosis has been described for more than 150 years, but there are no specific and simple tests developed to diagnose this disease.
+It is characterized by abnormal masses or nodules – granuloma formations – in organs, including the lungs and lymph glands, brains and heart.
+Sarcoidosis has been described for more than 150 years, but there are no specific and simple tests to diagnose this disease.

-A team of researchers led by Lobelia Samavati, M.D., associate professor in the Center for Molecular Medicine and Genetics and Department of Internal Medicine at Wayne State University’s School of Medicine, has been working for more than 10 years to discover specific serological biomarkers of sarcoidosis and tuberculosis.
+A team of researchers led by Lobelia Samavati, M.D., associate professor in the Center for Molecular Medicine and Genetics and the Department of Internal Medicine at Wayne State University’s School of Medicine, has been working for more than 10 years to discover specific serological biomarkers of sarcoidosis and tuberculosis.

-Samavati developed a comprehensive library derived from sarcoidosis tissue that can differentiate between sarcoidosis and several other respiratory disorders.
+Dr. Samavati developed a comprehensive library derived from sarcoidosis tissue that can differentiate between sarcoidosis and several other respiratory disorders.
 Using a high throughput method, her team developed a complex epitope library derived from materials of sarcoidosis patients.
 This cDNA library contains large numbers of epitopes immunoscreened with sera from patients with sarcoidosis containing high titer IgG antibodies and the cloned phages, which have been used to construct an antigen microarray to detect antibodies against sarcoid antigen(s) in the sera of test subjects.

 The overall goal is to define the specific antigens initiating granuloma formation in sarcoidosis and how immunity in response to antigen leads to sarcoidosis and latent tuberculosis.
 In the future, this approach could be used to identify a panel of biomarkers useful for diagnosis of various organ involvements in sarcoidosis and differential diagnosis of other granulomatous diseases or response to treatment in sarcoidosis subjects.
 Furthermore, the identified antigens can be used to develop a model for sarcoidosis.

-Using a high-throughput method, Samavati and her research team developed a novel platform based on T7 phage library — a cDNA library derived from mRNA isolated from bronchoalveolar lavage (BAL) and leucocytes of sarcoidosis patients.
+Using a high-throughput method, Dr. Samavati and her research team developed a novel platform based on T7 phage library — a cDNA library derived from mRNA isolated from bronchoalveolar lavage and leucocytes of sarcoidosis patients.
 They constructed a microarray platform and immunoscreened with sarcoidosis subjects, tuberculosis, healthy controls and other respiratory diseases.

-The phage display technology and immunoscreening have utilities not only in identification of diagnostic biomarkers, but also may enable Samavati and others to develop a novel targeted therapy utilizing the peptide sequences (mimotopes) as a vehicle to deliver specific drugs.
+The phage display technology and immunoscreening have utilities not only in identification of diagnostic biomarkers, but also may enable Dr. Samavati and others to develop a novel targeted therapy utilizing the peptide sequences (mimotopes) as a vehicle to deliver specific drugs.

 The grant number for this National Institutes of Health project is HL150474.